xsdk-project/HandsOnLessons/lessons/AMReX/lesson.md

 mpirun -n 2 ./main2d.gnu.MPI.ex inputs_2d plot_int=-1 max_step= 1000  | grep "Run time"
 mpirun -n 4 ./main2d.gnu.MPI.ex inputs_2d plot_int=-1 max_step= 1000  | grep "Run time"
 ```
-and see how the timings compare
+and see how the timings compare.

+Questions to think about:

+Why did we set plot_int = -1 in the command line?

+If this didn't scale perfectly, why not?

 ## Running the Example